expressjs/csurf/README.md

 ### Ignoring Routes

-CSRF should be disabled for API areas of websites where requests are all going to be fully authenticated and should be rate limited.
-The following is an example of how to ignore API routing using routers & express.
+**Note** CSRF checks should only be disabled for requests that you expect to come from outside of your website.
+Do not disable CSRF checks for requests that you expect to only come from your website.
+An existing session, even if it belongs to an authenticated user, is not enough to protect against CSRF attacks.

+The following is an example of how to order your routes so that certain endpoints do not check for a valid CSRF token.

 ```js
 var cookieParser = require('cookie-parser')